Menu

 What About Life and Critical Illness Cover?

 Critical illness is a valuable addition to a life policy as life insurance only covers the death of a partner.
-There may be circumstances where they do not die but are no longer able to work due to the diagnosis of a disease or a condition.
-Critical illness protects against such an eventuality.
+There may be circumstances where they do not die but can no longer work due to the diagnosis of a disease or a condition.

 The key features of critical illness

-Any payout for a critical illness takes place if a policyholder survives fourteen days from diagnosis.
+Any payout for a critical illness occurs if the policyholder survives fourteen days from diagnosis.
 A standard list of qualifying critical conditions is usually laid out at the start of a policy.
-Additional medical procedures and diseases can also be specified for inclusion before a policy starts.

 Standard types of critical illnesses typically include the following: